tmhglnd/mercury/docs/tutorial.md

 - [Mac](https://akiaj5esl75o5wbdcv2a-maxmspjitter.s3.amazonaws.com/Max808_190808.dmg)
 - If links are not working you can go to [https://cycling74.com/downloads/older](https://cycling74.com/downloads/older)

 2. Once you installed Max8 you can launch it.
-It will create a Max8 folder in your Documents.
-In here you can locate the Projects folder. `~/Documents/Max 8/Projects`
+It will create a `Max 8` folder in your `Documents`.
+In there you may create a folder named `Projects`.
+The full path should now look like this: `<User>/Documents/Max 8/Projects`

-3. Now you can [download the latest release](https://github.com/tmhglnd/mercury/releases) or clone/fork Mercury to the Projects folder in your Documents.
+3. Now [download the latest release](https://github.com/tmhglnd/mercury/releases) or clone/fork Mercury to the Projects folder in your Documents.

 	```
-	Download zip and unpack in ~/Documents/Max 8/Projects
+	Download latest release and unzip entire folder in ~/Documents/Max 8/Projects
 	```
 	Or via commandline
 	```
 	$ cd ~/Documents/Max\ 8/Projects
 	$ git clone http://github.com/tmhglnd/mercury
 	```

+	Now your filepath should look something like: `<User>/Documents/Max 8/Projects/mercury-v.x.x.x`

 # 🚀 Launch Mercury

-Launch Mercury by double clicking `mercury_ide.maxproj`.
+Launch Mercury by double clicking `mercury_ide.maxproj` located in the folder `mercury-v.x.x.x/mercury-ide`.

 - ⏳ Give it some time to load, this might take a bit depending on your computers processor.